2018 Sulawesi earthquake and tsunami: International and private

 Australia announced that it pledged $500,000 through the Indonesian Red Cross.
 On 3 October, Australia stated that an additional $5 million in aid would be provided to Indonesia.
 Australian Foreign Minister Marise Payne stated that the $5 million will include emergency healthcare support in the initial phase up to 21 days.
 Australia also offered assets from the Australian Defence Force to assist the relief effort.

 Saudi Arabian Ambassador to Indonesia, Osama Mohammed Al Shuaibi, stated that the Saudi Government has distributed 370 tons of basic necessities, 5,000 units of health equipment, and 3,500 tents for the earthquake and tsunami victims in Palu, noting that the aids were from King Salman bin Abdulaziz and Prince Mohammed bin Salman.

 Qatari Government sent a financial aid of $5 million to Indonesia for the relief effort in Lombok and Central Sulawesi.

 Venezuelan President Nicolas Maduro announced that Venezuela would donate a total of $10 million in financial aid to the victims of the earthquake and tsunami, even though the country itself was facing a crisis.

 The Spanish Government sent 255 tents worth of €265,000 and stated that it had allocated a total of €200,000 through the International Federation of Red Cross and Red Crescent Societies (IFRC) and €100,000 through non-governmental organization Save the Children.
 Turkish Government sent two Hercules C-130 aircraft carrying 1,000 sleeping bags, 250 tents and Turkish Red Crescent personnel.

 Residents in Switzerland set up donation for the victims of the earthquake, with hotlines reportedly set up in the city of Zurich, Geneva, Lugano and Chur.
 A total of $6.25 million were collected from the public.
 Swiss News Agency reported that 900 kg of aids and 5 experts were also sent to Sulawesi.

 The Salvation Army's Indonesia Emergency Services Team was activated in response and worked to assess the damage and needs of those injured or displaced by the tsunami.
 The United Kingdom's defense secretary announced that they were to send a RAF A400M Atlas aircraft, a team of military experts, and HMS Argyll, and make £2m of aid available for the relief effort.

 Russian Ministry of Emergency Situations sent mobile electro-stations and other humanitarian aid.

+Brunei donated BN$540,000 (around IDR 5.5 billion) to earthquake and tsunami victims in Central Sulawesi while BN$272,000 (IDR 2.8 billion) from existing donations submitted to the ASEAN Coordinating Centre for Humanitarian Assistance on Disaster Management (AHA Centre) for the construction of a temporary shelter for survivors.

 The CEO of Google, Sundar Pichai, stated that Google would donate a total of $1 million for the relief effort and would activate the SOS alert in Palu and Donggala.
 Apple Inc. also offered to provide financial aid.
 Both WhatsApp and Facebook donated $1 million to the government of Indonesia.